Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Introduction

 \subsection{Summary of results}

-Our results can be conveniently presented in the Chern (band) basis defined in Ref.~\cite{ourpaper3} (see also \cite{bultinck_ground_2020,liu2019pseudo}), which are defined by linearly recombining 2 flat bands of each spin-valley into 2 Chern bands of Chern number $\pm1$, respectively (thus in total 4 Chern number $+1$ bands and 4 Chern number $-1$ bands given by 2 valleys and 2 spins, see Eq. (\ref{eq-Chernbasis})).
+Our results can be conveniently presented in the Chern (band) basis we defined in Ref.~\cite{ourpaper3} (see also \cite{bultinck_ground_2020,liu2019pseudo}), which are defined by linearly recombining 2 flat bands of each spin-valley into 2 Chern bands of Chern number $\pm1$, respectively (thus in total 4 Chern number $+1$ bands and 4 Chern number $-1$ bands given by 2 valleys and 2 spins, see Eq.~(\ref{eq-Chernbasis})).
 In the (first) chiral-flat limit, the Hamiltonian has a valley-spin U(4)$\times$U(4) symmetry \cite{bultinck_ground_2020, ourpaper3}, and we find that provided a weak condition (\ref{eq-Mq=0}) called the \emph{flat metric condition} is not largely violated, the exact ground states at each integer filling $\nu$ ($|\nu|\le 4$) relative to the charge neutral point (CNP) are given by the fully occupying any $\nu+4$ Chern bands (of either Chern number $\pm1$), leading to exactly degenerate Chern insulator ground states with total Chern number $\nu_C=4-|\nu|,2-|\nu|,\cdots,|\nu|-4$.
 This degeneracy between different Chern number states is lifted when going away from the chiral-flat limit.
-When reduced to the nonchiral-flat limit, the Hamiltonian still has a valley-spin U(4) rotational symmetry \cite{bultinck_ground_2020, ourpaper3}, and we find that the lowest possible Chern number is favored: all the even fillings $\nu=0,\pm2$ have Chern number $0$ insulator ground states which are exactly solvable, while all the odd fillings $\nu=\pm1,\pm2$ have Chern number $\pm1$ insulator ground states by perturbation analysis.
+When reduced to the nonchiral-flat limit, the Hamiltonian still has a valley-spin U(4) rotational symmetry \cite{bultinck_ground_2020, ourpaper3}, and we find that the lowest possible Chern number is favored: all the even fillings $\nu=0,\pm2$ have Chern number $0$ insulator ground states which are exactly solvable, while all the odd fillings $\nu=\pm1,\pm3$ have Chern number $\pm1$ insulator ground states by perturbation analysis.
 All of these ground states in the nonchiral-flat limit are U(4) ferromagnetic (FM).
-If the kinetic energy (nonflatness) is further turned on, the symmetry of the system will be broken into U(2)$\times$U(2) \cite{bultinck_ground_2020, ourpaper3}, and we find the U(4) FM ground states at all integer fillings $\nu$ favor a maximal in-plane valley polarization (Fig. \ref{fig:valley}), or in other words, favor intervalley coherent states.
-At $\nu=0$, our results agree with the K-IVC states found at $\nu=0$ in Refs.~\cite{bultinck_ground_2020}.
+If the kinetic energy (nonflatness) is further turned on, the symmetry of the system will be broken into U(2)$\times$U(2) \cite{bultinck_ground_2020, ourpaper3}.
+In this case, we find the U(4) FM insulator states with Chern number $\nu_C=0$ at even fillings $\nu$ (e.g., the $\nu=0,\pm2$ ground states which have $\nu_C=0$) are fully intervalley coherent (with a maximal in-plane polarization in the valley Bloch sphere, Fig. \ref{fig:valley}(e)), the states with Chern number $0<|\nu_C|<4-|\nu|$ at integer fillings $\nu$ (e.g., the $\nu=\pm1$ ground states with $\nu_C=\pm1$) are partially intervalley coherent, while the insulator states with Chern number $|\nu_C|=4-|\nu|$ (e.g., the $\nu=\pm3$ ground states with $\nu_C=\pm1$) are valley polarized (with maximal $z$ direction polarization in the valley Bloch sphere).
+At even fillings $\nu=0,\pm2$, our results agree with the energy argument and the K-IVC states proposed at $\nu=0,\pm2$ in Refs.~\cite{bultinck_ground_2020}.
+The ground state valley coherence/polarization we found at all integer fillings also agrees with that found by the Hartree-Fock calculation in Ref.~\cite{zhang_HF_2020}.
+However, the ground state Chern numbers are not discussed in Ref.~\cite{zhang_HF_2020}.
+At $\nu=\pm1,\pm3$, the energy difference between the Chern number $\pm1$ ground states (valley polarized at $\nu=\pm3$, partially intervalley coherent at $\nu=\pm1$) and the corresponding Chern number $\pm1$ fully intervalley coherent states is very small (of order $0.005$meV per electron), making the latter still a competitive state.